Gilmore Girls: Writing

 As signaled by its tagline "Life's short.
 Talk fast", Gilmore Girls is known for its fast-paced dialogue and "witty repartee".
-Sherman-Palladino wanted a snappy delivery from the characters because she believes that "comedy dies slow", which required large volumes of dialogue to fill the hour-long time slot.
+Sherman-Palladino wanted snappy delivery from the characters because she believes that "comedy dies slow", which required large volumes of dialogue to fill the hour-long time slot.
 Scripts averaged 80 pages per episode, compared to an "hour-long" average of 55–60 pages, with one page translating to 20–25 seconds of screen time.
-Scott Patterson later said that the pace of the dialogue led to both him and Lauren Graham quitting smoking—"She needed her wind, and I needed my wind."
+Patterson later said that the pace of the dialogue led both him and Graham to quit smoking: "She needed her wind, and I needed my wind."

 Much of the dialogue is peppered with references to film, television shows, music, literature, and celebrity culture.
 The range of references is broad, summarized by critic Ken Tucker as "some cross between Mystery Science Theater 3000 and Ulysses".
-Sherman-Palladino wanted the characters to speak this way as an indicator of their worldliness and intelligence, and to cater to a broad audience.
+Sherman-Palladino wanted the characters to speak this way to indicate their worldliness and intelligence, and to cater to a broad audience.
 At the start, she argued with the network about the frequently old-fashioned references; when she refused to remove a comment about Oscar Levant, she felt the executives adopted an attitude of "Let the crazy woman dig her own grave."
 The relative obscurity of some of the allusions resulted in explanatory "Gilmore-isms" booklets being included in the DVD sets of the first four seasons.

-In contrast to the rapid-fire dialogue, storylines on Gilmore Girls move slowly.
-Sherman-Palladino's motto was "make the small big, make the big small", which she learned from her days writing for Roseanne.
+In contrast to the rapid-fire dialogue, the storylines move slowly.
+Sherman-Palladino's motto was "make the small big, make the big small", which she learned while writing for Roseanne.
 She chose to be "very stingy with events", and the drama is low-key because "sometimes the average everyday things are more impactful".
 Key incidents often take place off-screen and are only revealed through character conversations, which journalist Constance Grady says is because "On Gilmore Girls, the explosion is never what matters: It's the fallout."
 The show similarly uses subtext rather than exposition, "where people will talk a great deal in order to obscure what they really mean to say".
-The writers did not like moments to be overly sentimental, preferring characters to show love through actions and behavior.
-Sherman-Palladino stated that the network did not interfere or request changes, though there is speculation that she delivered scripts at the last minute to avoid their input.
+The writers did not like overly sentimental moments, preferring that characters show love through actions and behavior.
+Sherman-Palladino said the network did not interfere or request changes, though there is speculation that she delivered scripts at the last minute to avoid its input.
 (Note: For the 2003–2004 television season, Gilmore Girls was criticised by the Directors Guild of America for not delivering a single script on time.)

 Sherman-Palladino treated Lorelai as a reflection of herself.
-Her husband commented: "Amy writing for Lorelai Gilmore has always been really special.
+Her husband said: "Amy writing for Lorelai Gilmore has always been really special.
 No surprise, they're kind of doppelgängers ...
 Amy and Lorelai are very, very similar.
 That character is a great cipher for a lot of what Amy is and has been, from the very beginning."